Codecademy/docs/content/general/concepts/semantic-technologies/terms/owl/owl.md

 OWL profiles are briefly described below:

-- **OWL / EL (Existential Logic)**: OWL / EL is designed for building ontologies that define large numbers of classes and properties.
+- _OWL / EL (Existential Logic)_: OWL / EL is designed for building ontologies that define large numbers of classes and properties.

-- **OWL / QL (Query Logic)**: OWL / QL is designed for building ontologies that can be used to query data in [relational databases](https://www.codecademy.com/resources/docs/general/relational-database), through traditional query languages (such as [SQL](https://www.codecademy.com/resources/docs/sql)).
+- _OWL / QL (Query Logic)_: OWL / QL is designed for building ontologies that can be used to query data in [relational databases](https://www.codecademy.com/resources/docs/general/relational-database) through traditional query languages (such as [SQL](https://www.codecademy.com/resources/docs/sql)).

-- **OWL / RL (Rules Logic)**: OWL / RL is designed for building ontologies that work with business rules engines.
+- _OWL / RL (Rules Logic)_: OWL / RL is designed for building ontologies that work with business rules engines.

 ## OWL Namespace